 Questions to Ask Adoptive Parents

-Woman talking on a cell phone, thinking of questions to ask adoptive parents“I think I’ve just found the perfect family to adopt my baby!
+pregnant woman talking on the phone asking adoptive family questions“I think I’ve just found the perfect family to adopt my baby!
 My baby’s father likes them, too.”

 “My adoption coordinator has given me their phone number and set up a time for me to call them and talk.
 Do you have any tips on what to say?
 What should I ask them about?”